Please click on the link below for hotel rooms

 Ocean City, MD 21842

-Activities kick off Friday at 7:00 p.m. with a Crab Feast and Auction at Hooper's Crab House to benefit the Bob Shilling Memorial Scholarship
+Activities kick off Friday at 7:00 p.m. with a Crab Feast and Auction at Hooper's Crab House, 2913 Ocean Gateway, West Ocean City, to benefit the Bob Shilling Memorial Scholarship.
+Saturday starts with a 9:00 a.m. business meeting and Seminar with two prominent experts on "Social Media Storytelling & AI Trends."

-Then there's the Awards Reception & Banquet at 6:00 p.m. in the Palmetto Ballroom on Saturday night, and of course, the BEACH throughout the weekend!
+Then there's the Awards Reception & Banquet at 6:00 p.m. on Saturday night, breakfast on Sunday, and of course, the BEACH throughout the weekend!

 The beautiful Princess Royale Oceanfront Resort is offering a special group rate of $209 per night Friday and/or Saturday (5/29-5/30).
 Shoulder dates are also available.
 The Princess Royale is waiving the Resort Fee of $12 per night so make sure to mention you are with the CAPBA group when you call to reserve your room: 800-476-9253.